leangjia/blender_docs/manual/glossary/index.rst

       on Wikipedia.

    Constraint
-      A way of controlling one :term:`object` with data from another.
+      A way of controlling one :term:`Object` with data from another.

    Convex Face
       Face where, if lines were drawn from each vertex to every other vertex, all lines would remain in the face.
-Opposite of a :term:`concave face`.
+Opposite of a :term:`Concave Face`.

    Coplanar
       Refers to any set of elements that are all aligned to the same 2D plane in 3D space.

    Crease
-      Property of an :term:`edge`.
-Used to define the sharpness of edges in :term:`subdivision surface` meshes.
+      Property of an :term:`Edge`.
+Used to define the sharpness of edges in :term:`Subdivision Surface` meshes.

    Curve
       A type of object defined in terms of a line interpolated between Control Vertices.